haoxsia/haoxsia.github.io/_pages/research.md

 My research centers on two main scientific areas:

-First, <ins>advanced manufacturing of nano-/micro-electromechanical systems (NEMS/MEMS)</ins> is fundamental during my Ph.D..
-My microfabrication training in supercleanroom focuses on using EB lithography, dry etching and metal evaporation processes to fabricate nano-/micro-resonant capacitor devices, followed by sample inspection and metrology.
+First, <ins>advanced manufacturing of nano-/micro-electromechanical systems (NEMS/MEMS)</ins> is fundamental during his Ph.D..
+His microfabrication training in supercleanroom focuses on using EB lithography, dry etching and metal evaporation processes to fabricate nano-/micro-resonant capacitor devices, followed by sample inspection and metrology.

 Second, <ins>theory modeling and simulation of NEMS/MEMS devices</ins> are key.
-My goals are to analyse and calculate the motion equations of a mechanical system consisting of capacitively coupled distinct mechanical resonators.
+His goals are to analyse probe/pump spectrum operation and calculate the motion equations of a mechanical system consisting of capacitively coupled distinct mechanical resonators.
 With the calculations and simulations, the mechanical system offers promising avenues to ultrasensitive detection for mass, force, and (Brownian) motion.
-It can be potentially extended to quantum engineering domain for ground state cooling and quantum states entanglement.
+It could enable ground state cooling and quantum entanglement in the future.

-Previously, I focused on liquid crystals (LCs) based micro-/nano-photonic devices.
-My aim was to use magnetic-/electric-field to investigate the light-matter interaction between polarized lights and two dimensional LCs, such as hexagonal boron nitride, thereby studying the underlying physical phenomena and their applications.
+Previously (2 years ago), he focused on liquid crystals (LCs) based micro-/nano-photonic devices.
+His aim was to use magnetic-/electric-field to investigate the light-matter interaction between polarized lights and two dimensional LCs, such as hexagonal boron nitride, thereby studying the underlying physical phenomena and applications.

-In other early explorations, carbon nanotubes (CNTs) and graphene (e.g., with optical, electrical and mechanical natures) were investigated for optoelectronics applications and more.
+In other very early (5 years ago) explorations, carbon nanotubes (CNTs) and graphene (e.g., with optical, electrical and mechanical natures) were investigated for optoelectronics applications and more.

 <nbsp>